mc2it/rich-text-editor/doc/index.md

 A customized build of [CKEditor](https://ckeditor.com/ckeditor-5), a rich text editor.

-!!! info
-    This library is packaged as [ECMAScript modules](https://nodejs.org/api/esm.html).

 ## Quick start
 Install the latest version of **SAB Rich Text Editor** with [npm](https://www.npmjs.com):